 What turtles do you adopt?
 We adopt many kinds of freshwater turtles but unfortunately we cannot take snapping turtles.
 If you need to re-home your snapping turtle try contacting Reptile Rescue of the Carolinas or CCSB Reptile Rescue.

 Where do you keep your turtles?
 Small turtles are housed in "Lab 15" while larger turtles swim freely in our 3,000 gallon backyard pond.
-Our turtle family is nearing capacity so our goal with most turtles is to find them new homes.
+Our turtle family is at capacity so we regularly foster a small number of turtles while locating new homes for them.

 Won't my turtle be happier living in a large pond instead of a tank?
 Years ago we would've answered "Yes" to this question but we've learned that every turtle is truly different and pond life is not for all.
 Some turtles thrive in larger environments and others seem frightened.
 If a turtle seems too scared to come up to regularly bask or eat then it may not be appropriate for a large pond.
 We would rather see this turtle living indoors so the owner can ensure it receives what it needs on a daily basis to live a healthy life.